wp-plugins/work-the-flow-file-upload/README.txt

 causes ALL users to have access to the same files.
 Default is false.
 * Added auto file mimetype detection for displaying mixed filetypes with `[wtf_fu_show_files]` mixed file types now correctly display as image / audio or text.
-* Deprecated the file_type attribute for [wtf_fu_showfiles] shortcode as detection of type is now done automatically setting file_type will not break anything but now will have no effect.
+* Deprecated the file_type attribute for [wtf_fu_show_files] shortcode as detection of type is now done automatically setting file_type will not break anything but now will have no effect.
 * Added Documentation tab with full list of shortcode attributes to the admin setting page.
 * Replaced all admin page checkboxes with true/false options list.
 This forces false values to be saved correctly.